andreaaizza/sniffer/README.md

 # Introduction
-This is a Modbus RTU sniffer, which can be utilized to passively read traffic from a RS-485 half-duplex serial line (transmit and receive on the same single serial line).
+This is a Modbus RTU sniffer, which can be utilized to passively read traffic from a RS-485 half-duplex or full duplex serial line (transmit and receive on the same single serial line).
 It also provides the capability of scanning to identify the valid speed and serial frame configuration the Modbus RTU bus; a scan is successful in case both a request and the corresponding response are found.

 A scan with `debug` flag can be utilized to read serial data from duplex lines, but niether Modbus data is not decoded nor scan succeeds.